heyysudarshan/julie/readme.md

 implementation("io.github.heyysudarshan:julie:1.0.0")
 ```

-If your project uses a version catalog for centralized dependency management, add the following line
+If your project uses a version catalog for centralized dependency management, add the following
-to your `libs.versions.toml` file:
+lines to your `libs.versions.toml` file:

 ```
 [versions]